write-you-a-scheme-v2/scheme/docs/00_overview.md

 **Let Statements**
 `let` takes two arguments.
 Its first is a paired list of variables and values.
-These variables are set the to corresponding values, which are then in scope for the evaluation of the second argument.
+These variables are set to corresponding values, which are then in scope for the evaluation of the second argument.
 `(let (x 42) x)` => `42`
 `(let (x 2 y 40) (+ x y))` => `42`